Lzx-ZBC/Lzx-ZBC.github.io/_pages/about.md

 **Zexuan Li**, Hongliang Dai, Piji Li

-- This work investigates methods to enhance the diversity of LLM-generated training samples for relation extraction through iterative in-context learning and Direct Preference Optimization, thereby overcoming the limitation of repetitive phrasing and structural patterns in directly generated outputs.
+- This work investigates methods to enhance the diversity of LLM-generated training samples for relation extraction through iterative In-Context Learning and Direct Preference Optimization, thereby overcoming the limitation of repetitive phrasing and structural patterns in directly generated outputs.
 </div>
 </div>